drone/docs/content/install/server/nginx.md

 This guide provides a basic overview for installing Drone server behind the nginx webserver.
 For more advanced configuration options please consult the official nginx [documentation](https://www.nginx.com/resources/admin-guide/).

+**Note**: If you're using drone 0.8 or higher, the websocket configuration below are not needed.
+See [this thread](https://github.com/drone/drone/issues/2076) for more details.

 Example configuration:

 ```nginx